Libensemble/libensemble/docs/papers/joss/paper.md

 ## libEnsemble Functionality

-libEnsemble communicates between a manager and multiple workers using either Python's built-in multiprocessing, MPI (via mpi4py), or TCP.
+libEnsemble communicates between a manager and multiple workers using either Python's built-in multiprocessing, MPI (via mpi4py [@Dalcin2008]), or TCP.

 libEnsemble takes the philosophy of minimizing required dependencies while supporting various back-end mechanisms when needed.

-For example, the vast majority of use-cases do not require a database or special run-time. but for those that do, Balsam can be used on the back-end by substituting the regular MPI executor for the Balsam executor.
+For example, the vast majority of current use cases do not require a database or special run-time. but for those that do, Balsam can be used on the back-end by substituting the regular MPI executor for the Balsam executor.
 This approach simplifies the user experience and reduces the initial setup and adoption costs